 Source: Courtesy of Wikimedia Commons

-GILBERT (Gylberte, Jilbert), SIR HUMPHREY, Elizabethan explorer who annexed Newfoundland to England, second son of Otho and Katherine Gilbert of Compton and Greenway, Devonshire, half-brother (through his mother) of Sir Walter Raleigh and Sir Carew Raleigh; b. c.
-1537; d.
+GILBERT (Gylberte, Jilbert), Sir HUMPHREY, Elizabethan explorer who annexed Newfoundland to England; b. c.
+1537, second son of Otho and Katherine Gilbert of Compton and Greenway, Devonshire, half-brother (through his mother) of Sir Walter Raleigh and Sir Carew Raleigh; d.
+9 Sept.
 1583.

-On his return he began to study academic geography in order to see whether or not there was a water passage by the northwest of America to Asia.
+On his return he began to study academic geography in order to see whether there was a water passage by the northwest of America to Asia.
 He petitioned the queen late in 1565 to allow him and his brothers to try to find such a passage.
-With Anthony Jenkinson, he debated the rival claims of northwest and northeast passages before Queen Elizabeth and the men finally agreed to co-operate, although they never did so.
+With Anthony Jenkinson, he debated the rival claims of northwest and northeast passages before Queen Elizabeth, and the men finally agreed to co-operate, although they never did so.
 By 30 June 1566 Gilbert had completed a treatise, the title of which, when later revised, was “A discourse of a discoverie for a new passage to Cataia,” to prove the existence of a northwest passage.
 His geography, if learned and often ingenious, was mostly preposterous.
 However, he put forward proposals not only for trading with Asia, but also for utilizing North America on his way.
-He thought a colony and half-way station should be set up “about the Sierra Nevada,” in northwest America, and he considered trade with North American Indians might be a good and profitable thing in itself.
+He thought a colony and half-way station should be set up “about the Sierra Nevada” in northwest America, and he considered trade with the Indigenous people of North America a good and profitable thing in itself.

 Gilbert served as an officer in Ireland for three and a half years, being an M.P. in the Irish Parliament of 1569–70, and on 1 Jan.
 1570 was knighted for his services by Sir Henry Sidney, the lord deputy.
 Gilbert was deeply involved with Sidney in planning a large-scale settlement of Ulster by Devonshire gentlemen and their dependents and in making colonizing proposals for Munster.
 Although Ulster and Munster were not in fact planted at this time, the idea of exploiting unlimited land remained with Gilbert and reappeared later in his American plans.

 He then produced a more concrete scheme, which led the queen to grant him letters patent on 11 June 1578 to discover and occupy in the next six years a site for a colony not already in European hands.
-It is clear from the fact that he was authorized to expel any intruders who planted within 600 miles of him, that the coast of eastern North America was his objective.
+It is clear that the coast of eastern North America was his objective, given the fact that he was authorized to expel any intruders who planted within 600 miles of him.
 He himself could hold land there and convey it to others, but all would in turn be held from the Crown, while his colony was to be governed by laws agreeable to those of England.

 Gilbert now prepared to take advantage of his newly granted rights by planning an ambitious expedition across the Atlantic.
 He received advice from the learned Dr. John Dee, who was mainly interested in finding routes to Asia, and from the elder Hakluyt, who made sensible suggestions for settling Englishmen in lands between 35° and 40°N. We know, too, that he was in close touch with Sir Francis Walsingham, the secretary of state.
 It is also probable that he heard about the possibilities of settlement in Newfoundland from Anthony Parkhurst.
 There is little doubt that Gilbert expected to rob and plunder any Spanish ships he encountered, and that he favoured working round by the Caribbean and up the North American coast, but we cannot say where he had finally decided to settle.